EconometricInstitute/feb22012-programming-website/data/week1/3-classes-and-objects.md

 <text-box name="Javadoc Comments" variant="hint">

 Classes have a public part that is visible and can be used by other users and programmers.
 If you make your own class, you should write Javadoc style comments that start with `/**` for every public method in the class to document how they can be used.
-Furthermore, it is also a good idea to add it for the class itself where you explain how objects of the class can be used.
+Furthermore, it is also a good idea to add it for the class itself, where you explain how objects of the class can be used.
 Within the class Javadoc comment, you should also state who the author is, using the `@author` annotation.
-For public methods, you explain the use of the method, the parameters and return types, so it is totally clear how a method should be used to another programmer.
+For public methods, you explain the use of the method, the parameters, and return types, so it is totally clear how a method should be used to another programmer.

-The private part of the methods is for internal use only, and therefore it is less important to document these parts, although it always good to explain the more complicated parts of your code in case you have to adjust or change it after not having looked at it for a long time.
+The private part of the methods is for internal use only, and therefore it is less important to document these parts.
+Although it is always good to explain the more complicated parts of your code in case you have to adjust or change it after not having looked at it for a long time.

 </text-box>

-Lastly, in the following picture, a brief overview of the relations between statements, variables, methods, objects and classes are depicted and explained:
+Lastly, in the following picture, a brief overview of the relations between statements, variables, methods, objects, and classes are depicted and explained:

 <img width="618" alt="In the visual representation, two parts are depicted: operations and memory.
 Operations are triggered by statements that are grouped in methods, which on their turn are grouped in a class.
 The statements modify the variables, which are part of the memory and are grouped in objects.
 The methods operate on the objects and objects have a class as a type.
 The operations thus influence the memory and both operations and memory are part of the class." src="https://user-images.githubusercontent.com/67587903/129898218-de6a477f-f90b-41e0-97cf-7b7d5d0f7419.PNG">